min4builder/craft/README.md

 - Tab to toggle between walking and flying.
 - ZXCVBN to move in exact directions along the XYZ axes.
 - Left shift to zoom.
-- F to show the scene in orthographic mode.
-- O to observe players in the main view.
-- P to observe players in the picture-in-picture view.
 - T to type text into chat.
 - Forward slash (/) to enter a command.
 - Arrow keys emulate mouse movement.